koti0120/Custom_vpc_module/ReadMe.md

 # Custom AWS VPC Module

-This module is developed for 3-tie Application.
 We are creating following resources.
 This module creates resources in first 2 AZ for HA.

 * VPC
 * Internet Gateway